w314/notes/javaNotes/javaTopics.md

 - `Set`: defines set-specific behaviors
 - `List`: defines list-specific behaviors
 - `Queue`: defines queue-specific behaviors
-- `Map`: does not implement the Collection or Iterabel interfaces, but is part of the collection framework.
+- `Map`: does not implement the Collection or Iterable interfaces, but is part of the collection framework.

 ## Queue